 A popular medium that STOP/DJVU ransomware gains access to your computer is porn sites.
 When you visit many porn sites on unsafe networks or share files using these platforms, it could also cause infection on your computer.
 Visiting an unsafe network is never a good idea as it exposes your computer to many dangers on the internet.

-Once STOP/DJVU infects your files, it usually looks like there's little you can do to access your files beyond paying the ransom fee.
+Once STOP/DJVU infects your files, it usually looks like there's little you can do to decrypt ransomware encrypted files and access these files beyond paying the ransom fee.
 What if there was a way to repair JPEG images affected by STOP/DJVU ransomware?
 Since you now know how it works and possible ways your computer got the infection, let's explore ways to repair JPEG images affected by STOP/DJVU ransomware.

 Method 1: Isolating the infected device